The Cure announce 30th anniversary reissue of 'Wish'

 Released in 1992, the record features the singles ‘Friday I’m In Love’, ‘High’ and ‘A Letter To Elise’.
 It reached Number One on the UK albums chart, and Number Two on the Billboard 200 in the US.

 Today (July 28), The Cure confirmed that the special deluxe edition of ‘Wish’ will arrive on October 7 via UMC/Fiction/Polydor.
-You can pre-order/pre-save it here (the 2LP versions comes out on November 25).
+You can pre-order/pre-save it here (the 2LP versions come out on November 25).

 The forthcoming collection includes the full original album, which has been remastered by frontman Robert Smith and Miles Showell at the legendary Abbey Road Studios in north-west London.